 Villanueva University has organized the second Transnational meeting in Madrid.
 The purpose of this work session has been designing the workshops in Scotland and in Portugal scheduled for 2022.
 The final location for these workshops will be the Hebrides Islands and Madeira.

 Glasgow Caledonian University organized a very awaited zoom panel within the COP26 in partnership with our EU-funded SFES project, aiming to discuss reaching sustainable goals in the fashion industry through education and employability.
 A diverse panel of speakers, which included members of our team, addressed these issues and answered some questions thrown by the attendants.
 The speakers addressed the topic of the environmental issues that the fashion industry is facing and tackled it from their individual perspectives and their professional backgrounds.

 We are very happy because we could make the first in-person meeting of all the partners in the Sustainable Fashion Employability Skills (SFES).
 The meeting was in the GCU London this September.
 We talked about the next steps in the project, such as the workshops in Scotland and Portugal in 2022 or the development of the different actions to carry out.
 Many thanks to all of you.
 We are looking forward to seeing you again!
 And remember we are looking for storytelling of brands that have embraced sustainability.
 We would appreciate it if you can share yours in our social media: Instagram or Twitter.

 Wednesday 30th June 2021

-SFES is celebrating an On-line Launch Meeting where all the investigators, industry partners and students will be able to meet for the first time.
-Although is not being easy to carry out face to face activities this exciting event will finally mark the takeoff of our project.
-Don’t forget that you can also join a Club House chat after the meeting!
+SFES has celebrated an On-line Launch Meeting where all the investigators, industry partners and students have been able to meet for the first time.
+Although is not being easy to carry out face to face activities this exciting event finally has marked the takeoff of our project.
+After the meeting we met in a Club House chat!!